-The safe environment we provide in our classrooms allows our students to manipulate the English they know as well as the English they are learning in real-world scenarios—making it easier to tackle the same situations once outside the classroom.
+The safe environment we provide in our classrooms allows our students to manipulate the English they know and the English they are learning in real-world scenarios—making it easier to tackle the same situations once outside the classroom.

 English is not just a test.
 It’s life.

-I invite you to try out a free role play resource about neighbors—a topic sure to be applicable to every single adult student.
+I invite you to try out a free roleplay resource about neighbors—a topic sure to apply to every single adult student.
 Just click on the image below to subscribe, and it’s yours!